Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 \subsubsection{Example}

 Put $A=H=I_m$ and let $Q=qI_m$, $R=rI_m$.
-The Riccati equation can be solved analytically for this example and we find that the Frobenius norm of the steady state covariance is
+The Riccati equation can be solved analytically for this example and we find the effective dimension \begin{linenomath*} \end{linenomath*} In a real-life problem, we would expect $||P||_F$ and thus $m_{\text{eff}}$ to grow slowly, if at all, when the number of variables increases.
+In fact, we have just shown that $m_{\text{eff}}$ must be moderate or else data assimilation can not be successful.

-In a real-life problem, we would expect $||P||_F$ to grow slowly, if at all, when the number of variables increases.
-The boundedness of the effective dimension induces a ``balance condition'' between the errors in the model (represented by $q$) and the errors in the data (represented by~$r$).
-In this simple example, this balance condition is the inequality
+The condition of moderate effective dimension induces a ``balance condition'' between the errors in the model (represented by $q$) and the errors in the data (represented by~$r$).
+In this simple example, an $O(1)$ effective dimension gives rise to the balance condition \begin{linenomath*} \end{linenomath*} where the $1$ in the numerator of the right-hand side stands for a constant; we set this constant equal to $1$ because this already captures the general behavior.
+The constant cannot be pinned down precisely because an acceptable level of accuracy may vary from one application to the next; the balance condition above, and its generalizations below, do however provide guidance as to what can be done.

-where the $1$ in the numerator of the right-hand side stands for a constant $O(1)$, or even for a function of $m$ that grows slower than $\sqrt{m}$; we set this constant equal to $1$ because this already captures the general behavior.
-Figure \ref{fig:KFMap} illustrates the balance condition and shows a plot of the function that is defined by the left-hand-side of the above inequality as well as three level sets, corresponding to $m=5,10,100$ respectively; for a given dimension~$m$, all values of~$q$ and~$r$ below the corresponding level set lead to an $O(1)$ effective dimension.
+Figure \ref{fig:KFMap} illustrates the condition for successful data assimilation and shows a plot of the function that is defined by the left-hand-side of the above inequality as well as three level sets, corresponding to $m=5,10,100$ respectively; for a given dimension~$m$, all values of~$q$ and~$r$ below the corresponding level set lead to an $O(1)$ effective dimension, i.e. to a scenario in which data assimilation is feasible in principle.

-The balance condition in this model problem implies that the smaller the errors in the data ($r$), the larger can be the uncertainty in the model ($q$) and vice versa, and, for large $m$, only small values of $q$ and $r$ are allowed.
+The condition implies that, for fixed $m$, the smaller the errors in the data (represented by $r$), the larger can be the uncertainty in the model (represented by $q$) and vice versa.
 Moreover, note that for very small $q$, the boundaries for successful data assimilation are (almost) vertical lines.
 The reason is that if the model is very good, neither accurate nor inaccurate data can improve it, i.e. data assimilation is not necessary.
 If the model is poor, only nearly perfect data can help.
 We will encounter this balance condition (in more complicated forms) again in the general case in the next section and also in the analysis of particle filters and variational data assimilation.